Mike Mowrey: Biography

+Mowrey was best known for his unorthodox fielding style.
+Instead of catching a hard smash in his glove, he would knock the ball to the ground and then pick it up to throw out the runner.
+Defending against the bunt was a corner infielder's primary responsibility during the Deadball Era, and in 1910 Alfred H. Spink called Mowrey "the best fielder of bunts in either league."

 The Cardinals sent Mowrey to the Pittsburgh Pirates on December 12, 1913, in the "famous three-for-five deal."
 St. Louis traded Mowrey, first-baseman Ed Konetchy, and pitcher Bob Harmon to Pittsburgh for infielders Dots Miller and Art Butler, outfielders Chief Wilson and Cozy Dolan, and pitcher Hank Robinson.
 Hampered by injuries, Mowrey played in only 79 games for the Pirates before drawing his unconditional release.
 He played with some independent teams to finish out the 1914 season.

-In 1915 Mowrey remained in Pittsburgh with the Federal League's Pittsburgh Rebels, hitting .280 and leading all Federal League third basemen with a .959 fielding percentage.
+In 1915, Mowrey remained in Pittsburgh with the Federal League's Pittsburgh Rebels, hitting .280 and leading all Federal League third basemen with a .959 fielding percentage.
 He also established career highs in games (151), hits (146), and stolen bases (40).
 After the Federal League folded, Wilbert Robinson signed Mowrey for his veteran team in Brooklyn.
-That year he batted .244 in 144 games and his career-best .965 fielding percentage led National League third basemen and the Robins won the pennant.
+That year, he batted .244 in 144 games and his career-best .965 fielding percentage led National League third basemen and the Robins won the pennant.
 Appearing in his first World Series, Mowrey hit only .176 in Brooklyn's losing effort.

-In 1917 the 33-year-old third baseman held out for more money, not reporting until April 10.
+In 1917, the thirty-three-year-old third baseman held out for more money, not reporting until April 10.
 Mowrey batted just .214 and the Robins released him in August, ending his major league career.

-Mowrey then worked in a steel plant and played ball for Lebanon in the Steel League alongside many other former major league players.
+Mowrey subsequently worked in a steel plant and played ball for Lebanon in the Steel League, alongside many other former major league players.
 In 1920 and 1921, Mowrey played for and managed the Hagerstown Hubs.
 He led Hagerstown to the championship of the Blue Ridge League in 1920, but the team finished last in 1921.
 In 1922 and 1923, Mowrey played for his hometown Chambersburg Maroons in the same league.

 In 1926, Mowrey managed Rochester in the International League and Scottdale, Pennsylvania, in the Middle Atlantic League.

+Later years

-Mowrey lived in Chambersburg for the rest of his life.
+Mowrey lived in Chambersburg for the remainder of his life.
 He bought some farmland and supplemented his farm income as a night watchman at Wilson College.
+During World War II, he worked at the Letterkenny Ordnance Depot and coached its baseball team.

+Death

-During World War II Mike worked at the Letterkenny Ordnance Depot and coached its baseball team.
-He died from heart disease on March 20, 1947.
-Two months later, over 1,000 people attended a memorial service for Mowrey at Henninger Field after a Letterkenny game.
+Mowrey died from heart disease on March 20, 1947.
+Two months later, more than one thousand people attended a memorial service for him at Henninger Field after a Letterkenny game.
 According to the eulogy, "He was our Grand Old Man of Baseball, who started as a sandlotter and went to the top in baseball to become one of the greatest third basemen the game had known."